mech/Notes/JavaScript/react.md

 https://github.com/reactjs/react-future/blob/master/09%20-%20Reduce%20State/01%20-%20Declarative%20Component%20Module.js

+After a while, you will see the "cascading updates" problem, where a ListView will trigger a side drawer for input and once done, hide the drawer, update the ListView and update the counter, present a new dialog based on the newly added list, etc.

 ## Browser Support

 If you need IE8 support, you need to include [es5-shim](https://github.com/kriskowal/es5-shim) yourself to make use of several `Array` and `Date` functions.